 Making It Easy For Your Clients to Choose Services

 If you have your HoneyBook brochure set up, clients will be able to make service selections directly in the file.
-Once they do, their selections will automatically populate into a proposal file, which includes a contract and invoice.
+Once they do, their selections will automatically populate into a proposal file with our proposal software, which includes a contract and invoice.

 Within the proposal, you’ll be able to view your clients’ selections, but you can still customize and edit the proposal as needed.
 Based on their selections, you’ll also be able to set up an invoice and payment plan.

-What’s great about the proposal is that it includes a contract that your clients will have to sign before they can submit their initial payment.
+What’s great about the proposal is that it includes an online contract that your clients will have to sign before they can submit their initial payment.
 This means they have to acknowledge the payment terms upfront, helping to avoid any misunderstandings or confusion.